Know what mental health services your insurance covers

 Gratitude increases your ability to connect and share compassion with others.
 When you feel good about yourself and focus more on the positive things in your life, rather than the negative, you can more openly share feelings of positivity and strength with others.

 Gratitude makes you an overall better person.
-People who practice gratitude tend to be less materialistic, arrogant, entitled and resentful, and more caring, charitable, empathetic, hopeful and positive.
+People who practice gratitude tend to be less materialistic, arrogant, entitled and resentful.
+They are also often more caring, charitable, empathetic, hopeful and positive.

 Gratitude’s lasting effect